rgeo/rgeo-shapefile/README.md

 gem install rgeo-shapefile
 ```

-See the README for the "rgeo" gem, a required dependency, for further installation information.
+See the [`rgeo`](https://github.com/rgeo/rgeo) gem, a required dependency,
+for further installation information.

+If you are using Ruby 2.0-2.2, use version `1.0.x` of this gem.

+If you are using Ruby 1.9, use version `0.3.x` of this gem.

 If you are using Ruby 1.8, use version `0.2.x` of this gem.

-If you are using Ruby 1.9, use version `0.3.x` of this gem.

 ## Development and support

-Documentation is available at http://rdoc.info/gems/rgeo-shapefile
+Documentation is available at https://www.rubydoc.info/gems/rgeo-shapefile

 Source code is hosted on Github at https://github.com/rgeo/rgeo-shapefile